wechirok/renice-cubed-wiki/updates-and-versions.md

 ## Will new features be backported to older modpack versions?

 Nope.
-There is simply not enough time and capacity for this right now.
+There is simply not enough time and opportunity for this right now.

 We will wait until the modpack has a contributor base that can help with backporting, when and if that happens.
 Then we can give this idea a chance and bring it to life.